I don’t get it.

 Delivering within two days is definitely a bonus that most other brick stores might not offer (let alone mention in their ads).

 “Order today.”
 What more needs to be said?
 There is no exclamation mark, because Google isn’t big on those, but it’s definitely a good prompt to take action.

 Have everything?
 Hit save and continue.

 You’ll then land on your dashboard for the first time.
-First of all, pause the campaign so it doesn’t start running just yet.
+First of all, pause the Google Ads campaign, so it doesn’t start running just yet.

 If you click on that, you’ll land on the ad level, where you can see your keyword.

 Click on your keyword and set it to phrase match.